abhishek-rajput119/Assignment_1/README.md

 python main.py
 ```

-2. Enter words for insertion or search according to the prompts.
+2. Enter words for search to the prompts.

 3. The application will provide suggestions if a searched word contains a typo.